Section 1: INTRODUCTION AND SCOPE

 9.3 User Rights in International Contexts

-Consistent Rights Application: Users retain the same privacy rights regardless of where their personal information is processed, ensuring consistent protection and control over personal information across all processing locations.
+Consistent Rights Application: Users retain the same privacy rights regardless of where their personal information is processed, ensuring consistent protection and control across all processing locations.

-Cross-Border Dispute Resolution: International users have access to dispute resolution mechanisms that can address privacy concerns across jurisdictions, including cooperation between privacy authorities and international arbitration options.
+Cross-Border Dispute Resolution: International users have access to dispute resolution mechanisms that can address privacy concerns across jurisdictions.

 Section 10: CHILDREN'S PRIVACY